GerasimosKan/GerasimosKan/README.md

 ## 👋 About Me

 <p align="center">
-Information Technology Engineer with experience in software development, automation, and system integration.
-Worked with Java, Groovy, Python, Spring Boot, and SQL on ERP and e-commerce solutions.
+I am an information Technology Engineer with experience in software development, automation, and system integration I have worked with Java, Groovy, Python, Spring Boot and SQL.
 Developed practical tools and applications, including IOT APIs and web dashboards.
 Enjoys teamwork, feedback, and ongoing learning.
 </p>

 <p align="center" style="margin-top: 10px;">